 2.5.
 Contradictory effects of LRP6 variants on LRP6 expression and LDL binding and uptake

-HuH7 cells transfected with siLRP6 (siRNA targeting human LRP6) showed the expected reduced expression of the LRP6 gene by approximately 80% (Figure 4A).
-No difference in mRNA expression of LDLR, HMGCR, SREBP2 and PCSK9 was observed (Figure S3), while the LDL uptake was significantly reduced by 23.14% and 20% compared to non-transfected cells and to cells transfected with the negative control (siNeg) respectively (p<0.05) (Figure 4B).
-As expected, cells transfected with LRP6-WT plasmid present a significant increase in membrane expression of LRP6 compared to cells transfected with the empty vector (PcM) (Figure 4C), but no significant difference in the binding and uptake of labeled LDL (Figure 4F and Figure S4).
+HuH7 cells transfected with a siRNA targeting human LRP6 (siLRP6) showed the expected reduced expression of the LRP6 gene by approximately 80% (Figure 4A).
+No significant differences in LDLR, HMGCR, SREBP2, and PCSK9 mRNA expression were observed (Figure S3), whereas labeled LDL uptake was significantly reduced by 23.14% and 20% compared to non-transfected cells and to cells transfected with the negative control (siNeg), respectively (p<0.05) (Figure 4B).
+As expected, cells transfected with the LRP6-WT plasmid presented a significant increase in membrane expression of LRP6 compared to cells transfected with the empty vector (PcM) (Figure 4C), but there was no significant difference in the binding and uptake of labeled LDL (Figure 4F and Figure S4).

-Two variants, p.(Tyr972Cys) and p.(Thr1479Ile), significantly decrease surface expression of LRP6 compared to WT (p<0.001) (Figure 4C) but only p.(Thr1479Ile) significantly decreased the LRP6 expression in the cells (Figure 4D-E).
-Binding and uptake of labeled LDL in HEK293T cells were increased with the two variants with a significant difference (p<0.05) observed only with p.(Tyr972Cys) variant compared to LRP6-WT for binding and uptake measured simultaneously (Figure S4) and for uptake alone (Figure 4F).
+The two variants, p.(Tyr972Cys) and p.(Thr1479Ile) significantly decreased surface expression of LRP6 compared to WT (p<0.001) (Figure 4C), but only p.(Thr1479Ile) significantly decreased LRP6 expression in cells (Figure 4D-E).
+The two variants increased the binding and uptake of labeled LDL in HEK293T cells.
+However, a significant difference (p<0.05) was observed only with the p.(Tyr972Cys) variant compared to LRP6-WT for binding and uptake measured simultaneously (Figure S4) and for uptake alone (Figure 4F).

-Unlike these two variants, p.(Val1382Phe) has no effect on membrane expression of LRP6 (Figure 4C) but significantly reduced LDL uptake when compared to LRP6-WT (p<0.05) (Figure 4F).
-Nevertheless, this variant has no significant effect when the binding and uptake were observed simultaneously (Figure S4).
-The effect of LRP6-WT or mutated plasmids on membrane expression of the LDL receptor was also evaluated in transfected HEK293T cells and no significant changes were observed (Figure S5).
+Unlike p.(Tyr972Cys) and p.(Thr1479Ile), p.(Val1382Phe) did not affect membrane expression of LRP6 (Figure 4C), but significantly it reduced LDL uptake when compared to LRP6-WT (p<0.05) (Figure 4F).
+Nevertheless, this variant had no significant effect when LDL binding and uptake were observed simultaneously (Figure S4).
+The effect of LRP6-WT or the mutated plasmids on membrane expression of the LDL receptor was also evaluated in transfected HEK293T cells and no significant changes were observed (Figure S5).